corrode/testing-workshop/README.md

 ## Slides

-Please see the file `Rust Testing Workshop.pdf` in this repository.
+Please see the file [Rust Testing Workshop.pdf][Rust Testing Workshop.pdf] in this repository.

 ## Exercises